South Surrey / White Rock

 Slow-Healing Injuries

-What sets his approach apart is the combination of experience, thoroughness, and a root-cause perspective.
+What sets his approach apart is the combination of deep experience, thoroughness, and a root-cause perspective.
 He takes the time to understand the broader picture — why you're in pain, what may be contributing to slow healing, and what else may need to be addressed for the best possible outcome.

 Two decades of focused experience — Regenerative injection therapy has been a core part of Dr. Vic's practice from the beginning.